wvankoppen/Knowledge/Presentations/Stage management.md

 - App / (Feature) Module
 - Component / Service

-(if 2 components use the state, do I expect them to be the same )
+(if 2 components use the state, do I expect them to be the same? )

 ## State size